lawrennd/talks/_ai/ai-for-science-bellairs-workshop-2026.md

 \newslides{Physics foundation models}

 \slidesincremental{
-* If the training data are *rigorous equations* (PDE/ODE solvers), we have a clearer sense of “ground truth”.
+* If the training data are *rigorous equations* (PDE/ODE solvers), we have a clearer sense of "ground truth".
 * These models may not map onto human intuitions — but they can still be scientifically *useful*.
 * That makes physics a promising sandbox for a *science of AI*: what is learned, what generalises, and how do we verify?
 }

-\notes{A “Polymathic”-style model trained on differential equations is interesting because it shifts the discussion.
+\notes{A "Polymathic"-style model trained on differential equations is interesting because it shifts the discussion.
-In many domains we can’t even agree what the canonical “ground truth” representation is; in physics we often can.
+In many domains we can’t even agree what the canonical "ground truth" representation is; in physics we often can.
 That creates a rare opportunity: we can evaluate generalisation against known structure, probe failure modes, and ask whether the learned representations correspond to anything mechanistic or merely operationally effective.}

 \notes{At the extreme end of fine tuning these large language models can now be directed by prompting, or setting a context.
 These models are built to emulate human intelligence by reconstructing what humans might have said.
 They are augmented by code and maths problems in a process I think of as "vulcanisation"[^vulcanisation].

 [^vulcanisation]: not the sulphur and heat treatment of rubber, but the transformation into intelligences which are more like Dr Spock.}

+\subsection{Break (15 mins)}

+* Return for delegation, tacit knowledge, and verification boundaries.

+\notes{Suggested break after Tim's first block.
+Re-start by recapping the prediction/explanation/control lens and move into accountability.}

 \subsection{The Unreasonable Effectiveness of Orchestration}